Magisk-Modules-Alt-Repo/data_backup/README.md

 > - Restoring backup is ONLY from the folder `databackup` in the root of internal storage.
 > - Do not rename the folder and data*.tar files !
 > - Any editing of the archive data*.tar files is not allowed for correct restoring !

+## Features of script working

+- Data backup automatically will be created on external storage device if it is mounted.
+First the script is looking for mounted USB-OTG, then extSD and after intSD.
+You can unmount external SDs for creating the backup on internal SD.
+- If external SD in FAT32, the backup will be created automatically by Multy-volume archive files up to 4GB of each.
+- To avoid error 1, do not use your smartphone and do not switch off the screen during backuping.
+- After starting the script switches on Air plane mode, reduces the screen brightness.
+- Running calculating hash-checksum will be started in the background after successful backuping, Air plane mode will be switched off, screen settings will be restored.
+At this time you can use your device.
+- User itself has to check if enough free space for backup.
+- Save created backup on intSD by copying databackup folder somewhere to PC, cloud and so on.